What Do Kids Eat? That's the $64,000.00 Question.

-When it comes to the question, “What do kids eat?”, the answer can be as varied as the children themselves.
+When it comes to this question, “What do kids eat?”, the answer can be as varied as the children themselves.

 From toddlers to teenagers, a kids eating habits are impacted by their age, culture, family preferences, and more importantly individual tastes.